sdc-china/IDA-doc/_posts/2018-01-15-installation-ida-repacking.md

 **Notes**
 If you want to use encrypt database password in the **spring.datasource.password**.You need to generate the encrypt password.There are two ways to generate it.The secret key is define in the **jasypt.encryptor.password**.
-You can use [online web tool](https://www.devglan.com/online-tools/jasypt-online-encryption-decryption) to generated encrypted password.
+You can use [online web tool](https://www.devglan.com/online-tools/jasypt-online-encryption-decryption) to generate encrypted password.

 ![][onlineencrypt]

 [onlineencrypt]: ../images/install/online.png

-Also you can use offline tool from [jasypt] (http://www.jasypt.org/download.html) offical site to generate.
+Also you can use command line tool from [jasypt](http://www.jasypt.org/download.html) to generate.

 ![][offlineencrypt]